 There is one option though, that rises above all others: sports.
 Think about it.
 Let’s say you are a teen with three conflicting obligations on a given Wednesday night.
 You have a volleyball game; you have to study for an English test; and you have church.
 Which one are you going to do?
 There’s no discussion is there?
 You have to go to the game; your team depends on you!
 You'll study when you get home — even if you have to stay up late.

-Athletic responsibilities also trump family obligations.
+Athletic responsibilities also take priority over family obligations.
 If you are playing in a tournament the same day as a family reunion, you’ll most likely forgo your Aunt Nell’s homemade macaroni and cheese and suit up for your game.
 The family will forgive you, but you can’t let down the team!

 Athletics.
 It’s where many of today’s Americans put their time, their money, and their unwavering focus.
 And I’m not sure why that’s the case.
 Most of us aren’t thinking our child is going to be the next Mia Hamm or Serena Williams.
 We might hope they’ll play in high school, maybe get a scholarship to college.
 But that’s rarely the case.
 In fact, many student athletes quit long before the recruiters scout them out because … well, because they’ve been playing that sport for a decade and a half!

 Maybe it’s all the benefits of sports.
 Teamwork, sportsmanship, persistence, endurance, integrity: all these things are modeled and formed in athletic settings.
 Plus, friendships are formed across socioeconomic and ethnic boundaries.
 All that, and kids get valuable physical exercise too.
 So what’s my beef?
 It's this: in this country, too many people make sports — more specifically their children’s sports — their top priority.